danAtInv/investopedia-cms-replatform/README.md

 # Investopedia-cms-replatform
-Requirements for re-platforming the Investopedia CMS
+Project artifacts for the Investopedia CMS Replatform project.